AVA6000

 Animal / Preclinical

 Strong.
 Tumor-selective doxorubicin release and improved therapeutic index demonstrated in preclinical models.
+AACR 2025 #CT151 reported comparative PK data within the pre|CISION platform.

 Mechanistic Rationale